patrickrobrecht/kirchen-im-web/README.md

 	Possible values: see `$websites` variable in the configuration file

 ### GET /api/churches/{id}
-The data of the church with the given entry id is returned.
+The data of the church with the given entry id is returned in JSON.
 The entry id is the number in the URL of the details page.

 ## Used programming languages and libraries
 * [HTML5, CSS 3.0](https://www.w3.org/standards/webdesign/htmlcss)